classgraph/classgraph/README.md

 FastClasspathScanner
 ====================

 Uber-fast, ultra-lightweight Java classpath scanner.

-Scans the classpath by parsing the classfile binary format directly rather than by using reflection.
-(Reflection causes the classloader to load each class, which can take an order of magnitude more time than parsing the classfile directly, and can lead to unexpected behavior due to static initializer blocks of classes being called on class load.)
+**What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
+In many ways, classpath scanning offers the *inverse of the Java reflection API*: the reflection API can tell you the superclass of a given class, but classpath scanning can find all classes that extend a given superclass.
+The reflections API can give you the list of annotations on a given class, but classpath scanning can find all classes that are annotated with a given annotation.

-FastClasspathScanner scans directories and jar/zip files on the classpath, and is able to:
+FastClasspathScanner is able to:

 1. [find classes that subclass a given class](#1-matching-the-subclasses-or-finding-the-superclasses-of-a-class) or one of its subclasses;
 2. [find interfaces that extend a given interface](#2-matching-the-subinterfaces-or-finding-the-superinterfaces-of-an-interface) or one of its subinterfaces;